-As Special Assistant Auditors for the Auditor General, we have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the Statement of Fiduciary Net Position and Statement of Changes in Fiduciary Net Position of the General Assembly Retirement System of the State of Illinois (System), as of and for the year ended June 30, 2016, and the related notes to the financial statements, and have issued our report thereon dated January 4, 2017.
+As Special Assistant Auditors for the Auditor General, we have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the Statement of Fiduciary Net Position and Statement of Changes in Fiduciary Net Position of the General Assembly Retirement System of the State of Illinois (System), as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise the System's basic financial statements as listed in the table of contents, and have issued our report thereon dated January 19, 2018.
 Our report includes a reference to other auditors who audited the financial statements of the Illinois State Board of Investment, an internal investment pool of the State of Illinois, as described in our report on the System's financial statements.
 This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.